theislab/sfaira/docs/installation.rst

 Installation
 ============

-Sfaira can be installed via pip.
+A clone of sfaira can be installed via pip install -e .